AjanShrestha/TDD-web-with-python/docs/README.md

     {'\_auth_user_id': 'obeythetestinggoat@gmail.com', '\_auth_user_backend': 'accounts.authentication.PasswordlessAuthenticationBackend'}

 You can also store any other information you like on a user’s session, as a way of tem‐ porarily keeping track of some state.
 This works for non–logged-in users too.
 Just use request.session inside any view, and it works as a dict.

+## Lessons Learned

+### Decorators are nice

+Decorators can be a great way of abstracting out different levels of concerns.
+They let us write our test assertions without having to think about waits at the same time.

+### De-duplicate your FTs, with caution

+Every single FT doesn’t need to test every single part of your application.
+In our case, we wanted to avoid going through the full login process for every FT that needs an authenticated user, so we used a test fixture to “cheat” and skip that part.
+You might find other things you want to skip in your FTs.
+A word of caution, however: functional tests are there to catch unpredictable interactions between different parts of your application, so be wary of pushing de-duplication to the extreme.

+### Test fixtures

+Test fixtures refers to test data that needs to be set up as a precondition before a test is run—often this means populating the database with some information, but as we’ve seen (with browser cookies), it can involve other types of preconditions.

+### Avoid JSON fixtures

+Django makes it easy to save and restore data from the database in JSON format (and others) using the dumpdata and loaddata management commands.
+Most people recommend against using these for test fixtures, as they are painful to manage when your database schema changes.
+Use the ORM, or a tool like [factory_boy](https://factoryboy.readthedocs.org/).